GandhiCloudLab/mcm-info/02-runtime-datacollector/readme.md

 # Runtime Data collector

-Here is some steps to Implement Runtime Data collector for the spring boot application.
+Here are some steps to Implement Runtime Data collector for the spring boot application.

 ## 1. PreRequisite